 Anonymous Analytics Cookies: Every time a user visits our website, web analytics software provided by a third party generates an anonymous analytics cookie.
 These cookies can tell us whether or not you have visited the site before.
 Your browser will tell us if you have these cookies, and if you don’t, we generate new ones.
 This allows us to track how many individual unique users we have, and how often they visit the site.
 These cookies cannot be used to identify individuals; they are used for statistical purposes only.

 Geotargeting cookies: These cookies are used by software which tries to determine what country you are in from information supplied by your browser when it requests a web page.
-This cookie is completely anonymous, and is only used to help target content.
+This cookie is completely anonymous and is only used to help target content.

-User-input and Session cookies: When you register with Ex Libris Sites, we generate cookies that signal whether you are signed in or not.
+Registration and Session cookies: When you register with Ex Libris Sites, we generate cookies that signal whether you are signed in or not.
 Our servers use these cookies to work out which account you are signed in with, and if you are allowed access to a particular service.
 It also allows us to associate any comments you post with your username.
 If you have not selected ‚keep me signed in,‘ your cookies get deleted when you either close your browser or shut down your computer.
-While you are signed to Ex Libris Sites, we combine information from your user-input cookies with analytics cookies, which we could use to identify which pages you have seen on the Ex Libris Sites as an individual.
+While you are signed to Ex Libris Sites, we combine information from your registration cookies with analytics cookies, which we could use to identify which pages you have seen on the Ex Libris Sites as an individual.

 Examples include allowing you to store your password so that you may access the Ex Libris Sites without having to enter certain authenticating information each time, or to enable you to see, track and/or store such information as your log in information, previous searches and/or research sessions, databases accessed, and other information.
 More information on session cookies and what they are used for at https://www.allaboutcookies.org/cookies/session-cookies-used-for.html.

-Third Party Cookies
+Third Party Cookies – Sharing Functionality